jonniespratley/javascript-learning-material/modern-javascript-1/javascript-fundamentals.md

 ## 1.4.
 JavaScript "Classes"
 Classes are a way to blueprint functionality.
 There are many ways to create a "class" in JavaScript, we will focus on the most common ways.

 ### 1.4.0.8.
 Class declarations
 One way to define a class is using a class declaration.
 To declare a class, you use the class keyword with the name of the class ("Rectangle" here).

+A class is defined like this in ECMAScript 6:

 ```js
 class Rectangle {